 Law on Population Information Centre's certificate services (661/2009) obligates Finnish citizens to notify the Population Information System immediately of any changes to their personal data (including address change).
 The address change shall be done to the Local Registration Office within one week of the move each time when changing residence permanently or temporarily (inc. abroad) for more than three months.
 Notification of an address change is to be submitted to the Local Register Offices or to a Finnish foreign mission by filling out the following form: "Change of address notification form for a person living abroad when registered in the Finnish Population Information System".
 Address change may also be sent to Local Register Offices by email: firstname.lastname@example.org

 In order to present a public document for the authorities of another country (e.g. for registration), a legalization is required.
 Legalization of document is a measure related to the customer's security right to ensure, that authority is entitled to issue such a document according to the laws of the particular country.

 The Countries of Hague Convention of the 5th October 1961 Abolishing the Requirement of legalization for foreign Public Documents (incl.
 Finland and US) use this facilitated Apostille procedure for legalization.
 In these Convention continues a public document bearing a certificate of Apostille is recognized in any Convention country and no other measure of legalization is required.
 As to the states other than the Convention countries, the legalization procedure has three stages.

 In order to present the US origin document in Finland (e.g. registration of birth, marriage, death or citizenship), the document shall be legalized by Apostille authentication.
 Apostille authorities in the US are:

 Please note that a notarized document by a local US public notary does not qualify as Apostille authentication.
 Finnish mission in the US may not issue Apostille certificates.
-In Finland the Apostille certificate is issued by the Notary Public at the Local Register Office.
+In Finland the Apostille certificate is issued by the Notary Public at the Local Register Offices.